nienow/sn-extension-template/README.md

-# Standard Notes Editor Extension Template
+# Standard Notes Editor Plugin Template

-This is a template repo for building a Standard Notes Editor Extension.
+This is a template repo for building a Standard Notes Editor Plugin.
+Note that Plugins were called Extensions in the past, hence the name of this repo.

-For a companion guide, see the [Guide to creating Standard Notes Extensions](https://randombits.dev/standard-notes/creating-extensions)
+For a companion guide, see the [Guide to creating Standard Notes Plugins](https://randombits.dev/standard-notes/creating-extensions)

 ## Getting Started